AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 ## Simulating third-party services

-"Mock only yourself, because mocking others is rude."
+"Mock only yourself, because mocking others is rude".
 This short maxim, although a bit silly, captures the essential rule of thumb I want to convey here.
 The adapters in our code often interact with the external world through various clients, JDBC drivers, messaging protocols, and so on.
 Most interfaces for these kinds of integrations are non-trivial, which makes people try all sorts of shenanigans to unit test the classes using them.
 Some succeed by creating their own